SJTGSHIVAM/The_Quiz_App_mark_two/Readme.md

-**Description** This is a short quiz on Big Band theory developed in nodeJS.
+**Description** This is a short quiz on Big Bang theory developed in nodeJS.

 **Live Link** : https://replit.com/@SHIVAMPANDEY22/TheQuizAppmarktwo?output=1&embed=1#index.js